raspberrypilearning/sensing-space/lesson-2/lesson.md

 ## Lesson Summary

 - Students will start by learning about the extremes of temperature experienced in space, and understand how the Earth's atmosphere protects us from these temperatures.
-- Students will learn how insulation is used on the ISS to help protect from the extremes of temperature.
+- Students will learn how insulation is used on the ISS to help protect astronauts from extremes of temperature.
 - Students will conduct experiments with different material coverings of their ISS model, make predictions about how this will effect the internal temperature of the ISS, and use data from the Sense HAT to graph the results.

 ## Starter